Antofagasta plc: History

 In 2015, Antofagasta took control of Twin Metals, a US company involved in a copper and nickel mining project in Northern Minnesota.
 Under President Barack Obama, the US administration declined to renew the leases for the lands on which the mining project was planned.
-However, this position was reversed during the first Trump presidency.
+However, this position was reversed during the first Trump presidency, around 2018.
 The mining project commenced a long permitting process, involving significant environmental issues, being located near wilderness area with many lakes and rivers.
 The project's reversal of fortunes angered environmentalists and focused attention on a connection between a Chilean billionaire and President Trump's family.
+During this time, between 2017 and 2021, the Luksic family Washington DC mansion was let to Ivanka Trump and Jared Kushner.

 In February 2016, Antofagasta signed an agreement with junior explorer Evrim Resources to earn an interest in the Ball Creek property located in British Columbia.
 Antofagasta can earn a 70% interest in the project by spending US$31 million over a thirteen-year period.

 The company sold its idled Michilla mine in Chile for $52m in 2016.
 The sale included various mining properties but kept some facilities like the sulphuric acid terminal used by mines in Centinela and Antucoya (an oxide deposit near Michilla).

 In 2022 Antofagasta Minerals withdrew from the Reko Diq Mine project, a joint venture it had with Barrick Gold in Pakistan.
 The withdrawal happened in the context of the Reko Diq case in which Pakistan paid US$900 million in indeminization to Antofagasta Minerals.
 Antofagasta Minerals has since stated it aims to focus its operations in the Americas.